 Victims' right to privacy is often not ensured.
-If victims are not provided with the needed support and protection during investigation and judicial proceedings, that would further increase the lack of trust in these institutions.
-It constitutes another impediment to many Roma women from going to the police and the courts to defend their rights.
+This lack of support to the victim as well as the lack of protection during investigation and judicial proceedings further increases the lack of trust in these institutions and is an impediment to many Roma women from going to the police and the courts to defend their rights.